programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Import Data

-Now, you can begin to explore the data you’ve downloaded using YouTube Data Tools.
+Now, you can begin to explore the data you’ve downloaded.
 To read in a `.csv` of previously-downloaded comments and metadata, you can use the code supplied below.
 This code iteratively reads in all of the comment data from the `comments.csv` files in the `ytdt_data` folder, using the `read_csv` function from the `tidyverse` package.
 Next, the code reads in the metadata from the `basicinfo.csv` files.
 Lastly, this code pulls data from each file to create a single `.csv` that contains both the video comment text and video metadata.

 To get started, first load the files containing comments and add the **videoId** column from the file name: